June 8, 2022

 But what about your horse?
-As a horse owner, you’re probably aware it's important to feed your partner a daily serving of salt.
+You’re probably aware it's important to feed your partner a daily serving of salt.
 But does a horse need electrolytes as well?
 Are salt and electrolytes the same thing?
-And if they aren't, do you know which one you should give your horse, and when?
+Do you know which you should give your horse, and when?

 First, we need to understand that salt is an electrolyte, but it isn't the only electrolyte horses need.
 Confused?
-Let’s clear the cloudy waters and discuss what elements are considered electrolytes, when horses need them, what happens if they don't get them, and what to look for in an electrolyte supplement.
+Let’s clear the cloudy waters and discuss what equine electrolytes are, when horses need them, what happens if they don't get them, and what to look for in an electrolyte supplement.

 Electrolytes are minerals that produce ions with a positive or negative electrical charge when dissolved in body fluids.
-Electrolytes have been compared to several colloquial things within the body: a steady electrical current keeping the lights burning strong, motor oil that makes the body's engine run smoothly, and... wait for it... crossing guards.
+Electrolytes have been compared to several colloquial things within the body: an electrical current keeping the lights burning steadily, motor oil that makes the body's engine run smoothly, and... wait for it... crossing guards.
 Crossing guards?
 Let's explain.

 In short, electrolytes ensure the water your horse drinks actually gets to the cells that need it, and that keeps performance and energy levels high, helping your horse feel good.
 A win for you both.

 At some point, you've probably spent a long day in the saddle, neglected to drink enough water, then pounded a sports drink or two to pick up your energy and ward off a headache.
-The main electrolytes added to most electrolyte drinks are also the same horses need—except in supplements formulated for horses.
-Necessary equine electrolytes include:
+The main electrolytes added to most electrolyte drinks are also the same equines need—except in supplements formulated for horses.
+Major electrolytes for horses include: